NetworkInCode/pod-stats-collector-dhruthan/README.md

 **3. Security monitoring [FUTURE IMPROVEMENT]:** Extend to track network I/O (e.g., via tcp_sendmsg) to detect unusual activity.

-**4. Anomaly Detection and Alerts: [FUTURE IMPROVEMENT]:** Add thresholds for statistics and send alerts and Integrate with monitoring systems like Prometheus for time-series analysis and visualization.
+**4. Anomaly Detection and alerting [FUTURE IMPROVEMENT]:** Add thresholds for statistics and send alerts and Integrate with monitoring systems like Prometheus for time-series analysis and visualization

 ---------

 ## Steps to run